cns-iu/scimaps/content/map/10/5/readme.md

     how they get distributed.
-Drawing information from over 200 separate sources, citations for which are available on the _xkcd_ website, this map uses color-coded boxes to illustrate possession and expenditure, with examples ranging from the the annual cost of fish ownership to the the cost of one B-2 bomber.
+Drawing information from over 200 separate sources, citations for which are available on the _xkcd_ website, this map uses color-coded boxes to illustrate possession and expenditure, with examples ranging from the annual cost of fish ownership to the cost of one B-2 bomber.
 As is characteristic, the work is laced with humor: for instance, a cluster of blocks denoting the actual cost of one F-22 raptor—a stealth, supersonic fighter aircraft priced at $154 million—is followed by